The medicinal and well-being properties of herbs and spices.

 Many say that ginger ‘tea’ is a natural cough supressant and can improve bronchial congestion.
 As an old fashioned gargle for sore throats use half to one teaspoon of ginger in a cup of boiling water adding lemon juice and honey to taste.

 Turmeric (Curcuma Longa) is a member of the ginger family.
-The ground root of the plant has been used for thousands of years for culinary and medicinal purposes – not forgetting its historical use as a fabric dye.
+The ground root of the plant has been used for thousands of years for culinary and medicinal and well-being purposes – not forgetting its historical use as a fabric dye.
 (Its vivid deep yellow colour is extremely difficult to remove in accidental staining!)

 Turmeric gives curries their yellow hue, imparting a musky, tart flavour with a light, peppery, ginger aroma.
 It is vital in spice blends and many vegetarian dishes, especially with beans and lentils.
 It is excellent in rice dishes and with spinach, eggs and aubergines.
 An essential ingredient in curries, it is often used in salad dressings, mustard, relishes and chutneys and to colour cakes, puddings, desserts and rice.